HaiziIzzudin/uitm-ufuture-notification/README.md

   **24/4/2024 Pagi Buta**: Script loop has improved more, where ufuture rechecks can be made for every 3 minute interval.
 You can change this in the script (`line 20`).

   **11/5/2024**: Added QOL improvement where script has been tested to run on Python 3.11.0, and adapted the project to run on Android (a.k.a. self-hosted method).

+  **13/5/2024**: Added functionality to notify user if class time has arrived, program will notify user to tick attendance in Ufuture.
 </details>

 # Support my software development on [Ko-Fi](https://ko-fi.com/haiziizzudin)